morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-1.md

 > A good example such as Terraform provider allows people to integrate existing Terraform automation assets into Crossplane and modeled as Kubernetes custom resource.
 See: https://github.com/crossplane-contrib/provider-terraform

 Turn everything into Kubernetes API no matter what kind of backend it is so that can be handled consistently using Kubernetes native way.
-As a result, those Kubernetes custom resources are what we store in git which drive the GitOps flow.
+As a result, those Kubernetes native objects are what we store in git which drive the GitOps flow.
 Using Crossplane opens the door to gitopsifying everything for us!

 ## Bootstrap: Deploy Crossplane